 Paul Bunyan Woodsman Award-Paul Bunyan, much like our own Finbar O'Riley, was a woodsman skilled in the use of a variety of woodworking tools.
 An advanced axemanship course that requires extended time to complete.
-For older Scouts (14+) who want to learn more advanced woodsman skills.
+For Scouts of any age who want to learn more advanced woodsman skills.
+Scouts 14+ have the option to learn & use axes.
 Long pants, boots, & Totin' Chip are required.
-It starts Monday or Tuesday & Thursday.
+It starts Monday, Tuesday & Thursday.

 Fire Safety Field Trip-Drivers needed!
-This Merit Badge session takes a field trip to Willits' own Little Lake Fire Department 11:00am to 1:45pm on Wednesday.
+This Merit Badge session takes a field trip to Willits' own Little Lake Fire Department Wednesday through lunch.